 MLK keynote speaker Rev. Leroy Adams, Jr. encourages us to find the 'strength to love'

-The Greater Ministerial League keynote speaker talks about the MLK lessons that he draws from.
+For this month’s In The Mix, Carla Eckels speaks to the Greater Ministerial League keynote speaker, who talks about the MLK lessons that he draws from.

 Rev. Leroy Adams, Jr. will be the keynote speaker Monday at the Greater Ministerial League's virtual Martin Luther King, Jr. Celebration.

 He's been in ministry for nearly 40 years, taking him to places like Oklahoma, Nebraska and Germany.